tobiasbriones/cp-unah-is910-simulation-theory/random-babylon-dice/index.md

 shall be unique.

-Notice the use of recursion by this function, it might be an imperative loop as well and for memory issues.
+Notice the use of recursion by this function, it might be an imperative loop as well for solving memory issues.

 This problem can be solved with several variants, and it's up to you, but for this basic problem any of these is valid.